 The Denodo Platform has the following hardware requirements:

-High-load scenarios or cases with complex calculations may require 8 cores or more.
+For high-load scenarios or cases with complex calculations: 8 cores or more.

-Recommended for very complex scenarios involving billions of rows: 100 gigabytes.
+Recommended for very complex scenarios involving billions of rows: 100 gigabytes free

 See the explanation below.